Global rainforest loss 'relentless' in 2020, but SE Asia offers hope

-KUALA LUMPUR, March 31 (Thomson Reuters Foundation) - T ropical forest losses hit their third-highest level in almost two decades last year, despite improved conservation in parts of Southeast Asia, researchers said on Wednesday, warning of rising deforestation risks as nations restart pandemic-hit economies.
+KUALA LUMPUR (Thomson Reuters Foundation) - Tropical forest losses hit their third-highest level in almost two decades last year, despite improved conservation in parts of Southeast Asia, researchers said on Wednesday, warning of rising deforestation risks as nations restart pandemic-hit economies.

 The loss in 2020 of 4.2 million hectares (10.4 million acres) of primary forest - intact areas of old-growth trees - equalled the size of the Netherlands, according to data from Global Forest Watch (GFW) and the University of Maryland.